n778509775/JDLBER/README.md

 *alignment.py*: Peak alignment to ensure consistent number of features<br />

 ## Run our codes
+NOTE: All the codes are runing in JDLBER directory, and the data should be placed in the data folder.
+The loss curve can be viewed in the plots folder.<br />
 1. Clone this git repository<br />
    git clone https://github.com/n778509775/JDLBER.git<br />
    and install all the requirements listed above.
 Our operating environment is Ubuntu 16.04.
 You should install all packages required by the program as follows：<br />